Living in Buenos Aires, Argentina: an American expat’s experience

 There is a large expat community in Buenos Aires and it’s very easy to get plugged into.
 First, I recommend joining the Buenos Aires Expat Hub group on Facebook.
 It’s very active and filled to the brim with helpful information.
 Before asking your questions, use the search feature (there are so many useful threads for nearly everything a new expat could need to know).

 There are sister groups on Facebook as well that are more niche.
-Buenos Aires Classifieds is great not only for buying and selling, but also searching for an apartment or room to rent or even a job.
+Buenos Aires Classifieds is great not only for buying and selling, but also for searching for an apartment or room to rent or even a job.

 Buenos Aires Grub Hub is the group for all the foodies out there.
 Looking for a new restaurant or want to get a group together to try that new bar?
 Grub Hub will help.